thinkshout/thinkshout/careers/02-software-engineer.md

 ### Compensation Package

-* A competitive salary
+* A competitive salary.
 * Comprehensive benefits package including health insurance with dental, vision, and alternative care, a matching 401k, and a very generous 30 days of PTO, including holidays.
-* Get paid to learn and go to conferences, such as DrupalCon, OSCON, and the Nonprofit Technology Conference
+* Get paid to learn and go to conferences, such as DrupalCon, OSCON, and the Nonprofit Technology Conference.
-* A focus on work/life balance, including a flexible office hours policy
+* A focus on work/life balance, including a flexible office hours policy.

 ### Next Steps